The Birding History of Selsey Bill

 Slowly but surely I managed to regain my enthusiasm, recalling the good times I’d had and reminiscing about the birds seen and all the characters there.
 It is simply impossible to try and mention all these people so I apologise in advance, but I must mention at least a few selected individuals from that time who come to mind :-

 There had been a troubling situation brewing and eventually things came to a head.
-It is difficult and somewhat unpleasant to recall now and words must be chosen carefully here, so I will just mention the fact that certain scarce or rare species were increasingly being claimed, mainly from one source trusted at the time, that did not stand up to scrutiny.
+It is difficult and somewhat unpleasant to recall now and words must be chosen carefully here, so I will just mention the fact that certain scarce or rare species were increasingly being claimed that did not stand up to scrutiny, mainly from one source trusted at the time.
 Then other reports concerning highest totals of more common species, or unusual early/late dates also started to appear from the same source as well as rarity claims.
 Those who lived through it will know, but the reputation of the Bill - and indeed the Peninsula - was suffering badly as a result.
-It went on for some years, rather too long, but eventually I and others felt it had to be challenged - so it was.
+It went on for several years, rather too long, but eventually I and others felt it had to be challenged - so it was.
 The problem was resolved.
 Enough said.

 2000-09: A new millennium, but old problems